Mix up a champagne and tequila cocktail with cranberry sauce. Top with sparkling champagne for an easy holiday cocktail.

 - Transfer to a small bowl, and allow the mixture to cool for 15 minutes.

 For the Cocktail

 - To four champagne flutes add 1 ½ tablespoons of the cooled cranberry sauce into each glass.
-Top each glass with ½ ounce of orange juice and ½ ounce blanco tequila.
+Add ½ ounce of orange juice and ½ ounce blanco tequila to each flute.
 Top off each glass until full with chilled champagne.
-Carefully mix each glass with a bartender mixing spoon.
+Carefully mix each glass with a bar spoon.

-- Garnish with a few fresh cranberries in each glass and serve immediately.
+- Optionally, garnish each glass with a few fresh cranberries and orange wedges.